 - Many people who start a ketogenic diet begin by fasting to enter ketosis more quickly.

-It’s not, but it can help get you there if you do it along with a ketogenic diet.
+So, is intermittent fasting 16/8 guaranteed to get you into ketosis?
+No, but it can help get you there if you do it along with a keto diet.

 The 16/8 fasting window may not be enough to get you into or keep you in ketosis.
-Even if you do end up in ketosis but then continue to eat a diet with even a moderate amount of carbs, it’ll probably kick you out of ketosis each time.
+Even if you do end up in ketosis, if you continue to eat a diet with even a moderate amount of carbs it’ll probably kick you out of ketosis each time.

 This can result in unpleasant side effects such as the keto flu and being overly hungry each time you start fasting again.

-Eating a ketogenic diet allows your body to become keto-adapted (running on fat and not depending on mainly on glucose).
+Eating a ketogenic diet allows your body to become keto adapted (running on fat and not depending mainly on glucose).

 This makes intermittent fasting much more comfortable because there’s no switching between glucose and ketones, thus eliminating the feeling of needing to eat every few hours.